SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Evaluation Results

-Table~\ref{compare1}, in columns under the \newname header, also shows relative contributions of the components of \newname.
-First stage is {\sc \blkfix} borrowed from \oldname.
-About 20\%-25\% programs, regardless of length have nesting errors. \blkfix's accuracy decreases with program length, and we observe that the contribution of \blkfix is low after 700 tokens.
-However, for the other 75\% to 80\% programs without nesting errors, \linefix \& \unkfix perform pretty consistently.
-Finally, we note that 1-1000 tokens cover about 95\% of the overall data.
-To observe the performance of \newname on the overall distribution, including programs over 1000 tokens long, we test it on 5000 random sample.
-We found that our model can repair 75.36\% of the programs, and as before, comfortably exceeds performance of prior tools.
 We also applied our model on files that required 2 and 3 edits to fix the program and observed 29.4\% and 14.4\% accuracy, which is much higher than the reported accuracy by Ahmed et al. (19\% and 9\%).
 Finally, we note that Ahmed \etal report on a blended strategy where shorter uncompilable programs could be sent to DeepFix and longer ones to \oldname, thus obtaining better performance than either at all lengths.
 A similar strategy could be employed here, blending \newname with other models, trying all the proposed solutions, and picking the ones that compile.
 However we didn't implement this approach: we just integrated \newname into VSCode since it performs quite well at all lengths on its own, and avoids the need to load and run many models, and try repeated compiles.